 Opening a bank account in Germany as a foreigner is definitely possible.
-In end, if you are living in Germany on a regular basis, you MUST have an account in the local bank.
+In the end, if you are living in Germany, you MUST have an account in the local or European bank.
 In this article, you will learn which groups of people can open a bank account in Germany and how to do it in the right way.

 Bank account in Germany for foreigners

 Foreigners can easily open a bank account almost in any bank in Germany, assuming they have a residence permit in the country.
-Whereas, it’s will be harder to do for non-residents.
+At the same time, it will be harder to do for non-residents.

-Also, EU nationals will have no problem opening a simple bank account with a German bank, non-EU nationals have to prove some additional documents including the registration in Germany.
+Also, EU nationals will have no problem opening a simple bank account with a German bank; non-EU citizens have to provide some additional documents, including registration in Germany.
 Requirements will vary from bank to bank.

 Both EU and non-EU citizens can open an account in person or online by verifying their identity via special tools.
 In some cases, it’s even possible to open a German bank account from abroad.